-CBO regularly reviews the diversity of its workforce and works to bring about balanced representation for women, minorities, veterans, and people with disabilities.
-(CBO provides reasonable accommodation to applicants and employees with disabilities.)
-The agency’s leadership and its staff embrace and support diversity objectives, both within the agency and within the fields of economics and public policy.
+CBO regularly reviews the diversity of its workforce and takes steps to bring about balanced representation of women, underrepresented racial and ethnic groups, veterans, and people with disabilities.
+As part of that effort, CBO welcomes current and former members of the uniformed services and provides reasonable accommodation to applicants and employees with disabilities.
+The agency employs and promotes qualified personnel without regard to race, ethnicity, religion, national origin, gender and gender identity, disability, or age.
+The agency's leadership and its staff embrace and support diversity objectives, both within the agency and within the fields of economics and public policy.

-Among CBO’s staff, 35 percent hold a Ph.D. and 40 percent hold a master’s degree.
-But our efforts to recruit and increase diversity in the agency and in the fields employees come from start well before applicants have those graduate degrees in hand: We have undertaken a tremendous level of grass-roots recruiting—each year meeting with undergraduate students interested in economics and public policy to encourage them, particularly women and minorities, to pursue advanced degrees in economics, public policy, and related fields.
-Here are some examples of our efforts:
+CBO’s efforts to recruit and increase diversity in the agency and in the career fields that CBO employees represent start well before applicants obtain the credentials listed in job postings.
+The agency engages in a considerable level of grassroots recruiting.
+Each year agency staff meet with undergraduate students from underrepresented groups who are interested in economics and public policy, encouraging them to pursue advanced degrees in economics, public policy, and related fields.
+These efforts encompass a range of outreach activities, including the following:

-- Each year, we participate in the Public Policy and International Affairs Program, a national program focused on preparing undergraduate students from underrepresented groups for advanced degrees leading to careers in public service.
+- We participate in the Public Policy and International Affairs Program, a national program focused on preparing undergraduate students from underrepresented groups for advanced degrees leading to careers in public service.

 - We actively recruit at Historically Black Colleges and Universities, Hispanic-Serving Institutions, and large flagship campuses with significant populations of minority students.

-- We encourage qualified students who participate in the Workforce Recruitment Program to apply for positions at CBO.
+- We encourage qualified students who participate in the Workforce Recruitment Program managed by the U.S. departments of Labor and Defense to apply for positions at CBO.
 Participants in the program are highly motivated college students and recent graduates with disabilities.

-- We support the American Economic Association’s efforts to diversify the economic profession:
+- We support the efforts of the American Economic Association (AEA) to diversify the economic profession.

-- We educate students considering careers in economics by presenting seminars to the Summer Training Program and Scholarship Program on topics that display how economics impact everyday life.
-That program aims to increase diversity by preparing undergraduates for doctoral programs in economics and related disciplines.
+- We educate students considering careers in economics by presenting seminars on the impacts of economics in everyday life to participants in the AEA Summer Training Program and Scholarship Program.
+The program aims to increase diversity by preparing undergraduates for doctoral programs in economics and related disciplines.

-- We promote jobs by staying in touch with groups such as the Committee on the Status of Women in the Economics Profession and submit profiles of female economists to highlight women economists in their newsletters.
+- We promote economics careers for women by staying in touch with groups such as the AEA's Committee on the Status of Women in the Economics Profession and by submitting profiles of female economists to AEA newsletters.

-If you are a person with a disability who would like to request an accommodation or if you have any questions or concerns, please contact a member of CBO’s Human Resources Office at (202) 226-2628 or firstname.lastname@example.org.
+If you are a person with a disability who would like to request an accommodation or if you have any questions or concerns, please contact firstname.lastname@example.org.